BU-DiSC/mendeley-library/README.md

   * You will select one of the matching dblp entries
   * The script will check if paper exists
   * You will have the option to upload directly to Mendeley

+# Automation
+A github workflow is updating all libraries every 2 hours.
+You can also manually run the workflow by going to [Actions](https://github.com/BU-DiSC/mendeley-library/actions).